 Ubiquitination is best known as a signal for proteasome-mediated protein degradation.
 Recent studies have uncovered new functions of ubiquitin and ubiquitin-like proteins.
 These functions signaling roles in DNA repair, immune responses and regulation of membrane dynamics.

-Our group aims to elucidate the function of ubiquitination and deubiquitination in these pathways.
+Our lab aims to elucidate the function of ubiquitination and deubiquitination in these pathways.
 We have an interest in conjugating enzymes (E1-E2-E3’s) and deubiquitinating enzymes (DUBs) as therapeutic targets in diseases such as cancer and neurodegenerative diseases.
 Approaches include finding inhibitors of specific DUBs using state of the art high-throughput screening.
 It is our ultimate goal to validate specific targets with such small-molecule inhibitors of specific DUBs in cellular and animal models.